 The Cub Scout den leader guide for each rank is designed to have everything a leader needs to plan and conduct den and pack meetings.
 The activities found in the den leader guide are designed to support the purposes of Cub Scouting and are chosen to help promote the overall aims of Scouting:

-- To develop a boy’s character,
+- To develop character

-- Sportsmanship and Fitness
+- Physical Fitness